 Non-stimulant medications are also effective in treating the "core" symptoms of ADHD, and may be used when a child either does not tolerate or respond well to a stimulant.

-It is important to note, however, that recommendations from the American Academy of Pediatrics, (November of 2011) regarding treatment of ADHD in children 4-5 years of age, are that evidence-based parent-and/or teacher-administered behavior therapy should be the first line of treatment.
+It is important to note, however, that recommendations from the American Academy of Pediatrics, (November 2019) regarding treatment of ADHD in children 4-5 years of age, are that evidence-based parent-and/or teacher-administered behavior therapy should be the first line of treatment.
 This may be followed by prescription of a medication if the child's behavior does not significantly improve with the recommended behavior interventions and there is moderate to severe continuing disturbance in the child's function.

 Parenting children with ADHD may be difficult and can present challenges that create stress within the family.
 Classes in behavior management skills for parents can help reduce stress for all family members.
 Training in behavior management skills for parents usually occurs in a group setting which encourages parent-to-parent support.
 Successful behavior management methods can range from informal approaches such as modifying the frequency and nature of positive and negative feedback to the child by a skilled teacher in the classroom, to more formal methods such as token or point reward systems.

 Children with Attention Deficit Hyperactivity Disorder usually benefit from some form of structured management in the home and school setting.
 Essential components of any behavior management program for children with ADHD should include: